“Is this normal?” How asking this simple question changed my life for the better.

-“There’s this fear about opening up, that it may impact your career and how it progresses, but that shouldn’t be the case.
+“There’s this fear about opening up, that it may impact your career and how it progresses.
+That shouldn’t be the case.
 I hadn’t realised I was suffering from stress-related alopecia and thought the nosebleeds weren’t connected to work.

-“Without your wellbeing you’re nothing, whether it’s your physical or mental health, so find that one person you can trust implicitly who will be honest with you and make sure you seek support.”
+“Without your wellbeing you’re nothing, whether it’s your physical or mental health.
+Find that one person you can trust implicitly who will be honest with you and make sure you seek support.”